XixianLiang/kea-technic-docs/docs/source/part-designDocument/kea/keaTestElements.rst

 .. code-block:: python

     def load_mainPaths(self, keaTest:"KeaTest"):
-        """
-        Load the mainPaths from the KeaTest class (user written property).
-        """
         for _, v in inspect.getmembers(keaTest):
             mainPath = getattr(v, MAINPATH_MARKER, None)
             if mainPath is not None: